kingstonrichard/kingstonrichard.uk/input/posts/2019-01-02-we-built-our-own-income-management-solution.md

 ---
 Title: We built our own Income Management solution
-tags:
+Lead: We recently took the decision to develop our own critical software solution, over renewing an incumbent contract.
+This is how it happened.
+Tags:
   - Income Management
 RedirectFrom:
   - ims-build
   - 20190102
 ---
-We recently took the decision to develop our own critical software solution, over renewing an incumbent contract.
-This is how it happened.

 Let me start by saying we didn't take the decision to "build over buy" lightly.
 We were in somewhat of a sticky situation with limited options.
 Ultimately, it was a good call and we're now enjoying the benefits, but there was a lot of nervousness given how complex a beast the function of income management is.